Lucyjpjones/wean-cuisine/README.md

   <img src="static/assets/images/readme/title.png">
 <hr>

-**A recipe site that allows users to connect, explore and share their weaning recipes.**
+**A recipe site that allows users to connect, explore, and share their weaning recipes.**

 This app was built using [GitHub](https://pages.github.com/) and deployed to [Heroku](https://www.heroku.com/).